Safe Radiation Levels

 All the time, we are exposed to radiation, which is measured in microSieverts per hour or uSv/h.
 The radiation we come in contact with naturally each year is about 2 milliSieverts or 2 mSv or 2000 uSV.
 X-rays give you anywhere from 0.01 to 1.50 mSv, depending on which part of your body you have scanned.
 CT scans give exposure to even more at 2.00 to 16.00 mSv.

 Geiger counters can show levels of alpha, ionizing beta, gamma radiation, X-rays, and even EMFs in your setting.

 Levels of radiation that show a clear sign of cancer increases is 100 mSv per year.
 It’s important to consider how radiation levels can add up from different sources, so it's important to keep track of the radiation levels throughout a year to be safe.
 The 100 mSv mark is also the limit that radiation workers are supposed to have for their exposure within a five-year timespan.

 And of course, a radioactive disaster can greatly increase people’s exposure.
 Just so you have an idea in the difference between lower and very high levels, staffers who passed away within a month of Chernobyl had a dosage of 6,000.00 mSv.
 A single dosage that could result in radiation sickness is a level of 1,000.00 mSv, while a single dose that could cause you to die within a few weeks is a level of 10,000.00 mSv.

 Checking Your Radiation Levels

-Whether you’re concerned about your environment or just plain curious to know what level of radiation you might be exposed to on a daily basis, it’s possible to test radiation levels on your own.
-To know how much radiation is present in your home, your office or another setting, you can use a meter to check the levels.
-A radiation Geiger counter shows you levels of alpha, beta, gamma and X-rays in your setting.
+Whether you’re concerned about your environment or just plain curious to know what levels of radiation you might be exposed at home or on a daily basis, you can test radiation levels on your own.
+To know how much radiation is present in your home, your office, outdoor environment or objects, you can use a geiger counter to check radiation levels.